gevoulga/spring-boot-quickfixj/README.md

 [Quickfixj Spring Boot](https://github.com/gevoulga/spring-boot-quickfixj) simplifies the process of spinning-up a FIX engine, by providing easy, spring-boot-style configuration of-the-shelf, with minimal FIX-layer config, enabling developers to focus on business logic.

+##Key features

+ * **Zero code**:
+ All the necessary beans get craeted for you, so you can `@Autowire` them. you ONLY need to do is defined your standard `quickfixj.cfg` and... ready!
+ * **Reactive** extension of quickfixj:
+ If you're a fan of reactive programming (cudos!), there's `quickfixj-spring-boot-starter-flux` for you!:
+ `Flux<Quote> quotes = fixSession.sendAndSubscribe(quoteRequest);`
+ * **message-level interaction**:
+ Notice the example above.
+You don't have to implement `Application` interface.
+ You can operate on the message level, making deducing business logic from code piece of cake!:
+ * **health-checks and metrics**:
+ in spring-actuator fashion, you can integrate with any logging tools (grafana, prometheus,etc).
+ * sourcing of session settings from data-source, in spring-data fashion.

+## Examples

+Usage example can be found **[here](https://github.com/gevoulga/spring-boot-quickfixj-examples)**

 ## Artifacts

 Quickfixj Spring Boot supports: